lsstdarkmatter/dark-matter-graph/README.md

 ## Usage

-1. Clone this repo
+1. Clone this repo:
    ```
    git clone https://github.com/lsstdarkmatter/dark-matter-graph.git
    cd dark-matter-graph
    ```
-   or update it if you already have a local clone
+   or update it if you already have a local clone:
    ```
    cd dark-matter-graph
    git pull